ConnorDong/Shopify/README.md

 FullStack Application using: Angular, Flask, and a local SQLite db.
 I chose this stack for its ease of installation and development.
-The application is well-tested with unit tests, in the Testing Section.
+The application is tested with unit tests, in the Testing Section.

 ## Features